Terry Puhl

-Puhl is the head coach of University of Houston–Victoria's baseball team and was the manager of the Canada national baseball team.
+Following his playing career, Puhl served as the head coach of the University of Houston–Victoria's baseball team and the manager of the Canada national baseball team.
 He was inducted into the Saskatchewan Sports Hall of Fame in 1994 and, into the Canadian Baseball Hall of Fame in 1995.
 He was inducted into the Houston Astros Hall of Fame in 2022.

 Early life

 Puhl was born and raised in Melville, Saskatchewan.
 In high school, he played baseball, volleyball, track and football.
 Pitching on a Midget League team, he led the club to a Canadian championship and was named the nation's outstanding pitcher.
 He was signed by the Houston Astros in 1973.
 Astros scout Harry Morgan signed Puhl to play in the outfield, a role that the pitcher had never played before.

 Playing career

 Minor league career

 Puhl made his professional debut with the rookie-league Covington Astros the following season, batting .284.
 Over the next three seasons, he advanced through the Astros' farm system, playing with the single-A Dubuque Packers in 1975, then splitting the season between the double-A Columbus Astros and the triple-A Memphis Blues in 1976, and finally with the triple-A Charleston Charlies in 1977.